Hit and Run

 Hit-and-run accident claims often hinge on whether or not the hit-and-run driver was found.
 For instance, if the other driver remains unidentified, then you may be stuck negotiating your compensation with your own insurance company.
 And of course, this contingency breaks down into further sub-contingencies based on the nature of your accident.
 Did the accident involve a vehicle of your own?
 Were you a pedestrian or cyclist at the time of the accident?
 All of these questions are relevant in determining exactly whom you should seek compensation from if the police never find the offending party.

 But, maybe you’re luckier and the police identify the driver.
 Generally speaking, the case may go in the following directions: the driver pleas to a lesser charge, a judge dismisses the case, or the court reaches a verdict of guilty or not guilty.
 Of course, some of these outcomes do not necessarily lead to the halt of legal pursuit.
 If the court finds the offending driver not guilty, you may still have grounds for pursuing a civil lawsuit.
 Additionally, the dynamics of hit-and-run accident cases are much different when the offending driver is never found.
 Now a completely different set of questions becomes relevant.
 It gets a little hazy.

 The Ward Law Group has almost 20 years of experience with consistent, positive outcomes.
 Simply put, the Wards will take care of all these mental gymnastics for you.
 Rest assured—whether you speak English or Spanish—you will get the compensation you deserve for your claim, no matter how complicated your case.

-Common Types of Hit-and-Run Accident Claims that We Settle
+What are Some Common Types of Hit-and-Run Accident Claims?